moby04/articles/docker/docker-basics.md

 Ever since Docker was released in 2013 it has becoming a new industry standard for running applications both in dev as well as production environments.
 Docker images are quite simple to build but, as any other powerfull tool, they have a few concepts that are easy to overlook.

 This document aims to describe basic concepts of Docker and suggest a few good practices.
-It should be considered as a collection of various hints rather than comprehensive guide.
+It should be considered as a collection of random hints rather than comprehensive guide.

 ## Basics

 Containers concept is not limited to Docker.
 In fact there is an open source community under Linux Foundation called [Open Container Initiative](https://www.opencontainers.org) that takes care over the industry standards since it was started by Docker Inc. in 2015.
-As such, there are other implementations available but Docker is the most popular and the main focus of this article.
+As such, there are other implementations available but Docker is the most popular and as such it is the main focus of this article.

 Many concepts described below will apply to other implementations as well but they were tested on Docker only.

 ### What is Docker

 Docker is a broad term that actually can mean something totally different depending on exact context.
-It can mean Docker Image or Container running a specific application workload but this term is also used to refer to the actual applications responsible for running these workloads.
+It can also mean Docker Image or Container running a specific application workload but this term is also used to refer to the actual applications responsible for running these workloads.
 Finally Docker might refer (though it's the least commonly used meaning) to a language used to write `Dockerfile`s to define Images.

 It is mentioned in previous paragraph that there are multiple applications responsible for running Containers.
 These are:

 1. Docker Engine (or Daemon).
 It is a process that manages various mechanisms and features of OS to ensure that Containers are running on the host operating system in a fully separated environment.
 2. Docker CLI.
 A command line client that communicates with Docker Daemon.

 Usually both these applications run on the same machine but that does not have to be the case every time.
-In certain situation it is possible to configure Docker CLI so that it will communicate with a Daemon running on a different machine - both virtual and remote.
+In certain situation it is possible to configure Docker CLI so that it will communicate with a Daemon running on a different machine - both virtual and physical.

 Besides purely technical meaning, Docker is also a name of a [company](https://www.docker.com/company) that maintains entire technology.

 ### About Docker Daemon

-Exact implementation details underlying containers concept is out of this article's scope but it is important to understand that Deamon actually needs to run as a root to make use of multiple kernel level concepts.
-This means that it is Docker's responsibility to restrict permissions of processes running within containers and improperly designed Images can be a serious threat to the system security.
+It is important to understand that Deamon actually needs to run as a root to make use of multiple kernel level concepts.
+This means that it is Docker's responsibility to restrict permissions of processes running within containers and improperly designed or run Images can be a serious threat to the system security.

+## Implementation nuances

+Exact implementation details underlying containers are way out of scope of this article but some concepts are worth mentioning.
+Check [this article](https://www.littleman.co/articles/what-is-a-container/) for more detailed explantion of containerization concepts.

 ### Images vs Containers

 Main terms related to Docker are Images and Containers.
 Sometimes these terms are being mixed but in fact there's important difference between them and this should be clear.

 Docker Image is a result of executing `docker image build` command.
 It is actually a definition of a workload and defines the environment in which given application workload will run. `Dockerfile` is used to define this environment.
-Every Image consists of multiple layers - one for each command within `Dockerfile` that are being cached and reused by Docker Engine.
+Every Image consists of multiple layers - one for each command within `Dockerfile` - that are being cached and reused by Docker Engine.
 All image layers are read only.

 Docker Container is actual running instance of the workload.
 If you're a developer you might think of it that in a way Container is a running instance of an Image in similar way like object is an instance of a specific class.
 Container adds a writable layer on top of Image's read-only ones.

-This layer contains changes made while container is running and they can be saved as a new read-only layer to create new Docker Image.
+This layer contains changes made while container is running and it can be saved as a new read-only layer to create new Docker Image.

-## Implementation nuances

-Exact implementation details underlying containers are way out of scope of this article but some concepts are worth mentioning.
-Check [this article](https://www.littleman.co/articles/what-is-a-container/) for more detailed explantion of containerization concepts.

 ### Image Layers